erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 z_2 = & z_1 - l_2 \cdot \cos(\theta_{21}) \\
 \end{align}

-The Langrangian can once again be determined from the kinetic and potential energies:
+With this conversion the Langrangian can once again be formulated from the kinetic and potential energies:

 \begin{align}
 PE = & m_1 \cdot g \cdot z_1 + m_2 \cdot g \cdot z_2 \\